-Use the System menu items to display and configure basic administrative details of The Wall-mount Managed Switch.
-Under System the following topics are provided to configure and view the system information.
+Use the System menu items to display and configure basic administrative details of the Industrial Managed Switch.
+Under the System, the following topics are provided to configure and view the system information.
 This section has the following items:

-- System Information IP Configurations IP Configurations Configure the switch-managed IP information on this page.
-IPv6 Configuration Configure the switch-managed IPv6 information on this page.
-User Configuration Configure new user name and password on this page. - Time Settings Configure SNTP on this page. - Log Management The switch log information is provided here. - SNMP Management Configure SNMP on this page. - Remote Management Configure NMS controller and CloudViewer Server
+- System Information The switch system information is provided here. - IP Configurations Configure the switch-managed IP information on this page. - IPv6 Configuration Configure the switch-managed IPv6 information on this page. - User Configuration Configure new user name and password on this page. - Time Settings Configure SNTP on this page. - Log Management The switch log information is provided here. - SNMP Management Configure SNMP on this page. - Fault Alarm Configuration Configure Fault Alarm on this page. - Digital Input/Output (IGS-4215-16P2T2S ONLY) - Configuration digital input and output on this page.